HR Hub

 Increases to illegal working penalties

-Fines under the right to work civil penalty scheme are to be tripled, from early 2024, for employers who breach the rules.
+Fines under the right-to-work civil penalty scheme are to be tripled, from February 2024, for employers who breach the rules.

 The penalty for employing someone illegally will rise from £15,000 to £45,000 per illegal worker.
 Repeat breaches could attract a fine of up to £60,000, up from £20,000.